-In this post, we’re looking at how wide, how long, and how high ATVs are.
-ATVs do vary quite a bit in size, often closely related to their engine size.
+This post looks at how wide, long, and tall ATVs are.
+ATVs vary quite a bit in size, often closely related to their engine size.

 But by calculating an average for different engine sizes, I should be able to give you a pretty good idea of what to expect.